spatie/spatie.be/resources/views/front/pages/guidelines/pages/security.md

 - All Macs should have FileVault enabled
 - Do not use public searchable services like Pastebin or gist to share sensitive code or data
 - Do not install any pirated software on your Mac or phone
-- Do not use any browser extensions that can track typed keys, passwords or browser history
+- Browser extensions can pose security issues, so only install extensions from the Chrome Web Store or the App Store.
+Be aware that extensions may change ownership or be taken over by malicious actors, so use as few extensions as possible.
+Do not use any browser extensions that can track typed keys, passwords or browser history.
+Using the 1Password browser extension is fine.